farhantoshi/farhantoshi/README.md

 # Hello! 👋

-I am **Farhan Toshi**, currently a foreign student in Japan majoring in Digital Business & Innovation with an interest in Information and Technology.
+I am **Farhan Toshi**, a recent Bachelor of Science in Digital Business and Innovation with experience in Data Analysis tools (Python, Tableau) and an interest in Cybersecurity.

-## More About Me
-- Always been a techie, starting with an interest in the creative industry and transitioning into codes, mostly in 2023.
-- A sucker for productivity apps, and it sparked when I first used Notion.

 ## Portfolio Map
 ### Python